KarolinaGroszewska/NudgEd/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
+## Summary
+What you want to happen.

+## Motivation
+Why are we doing this?
+What use cases does it support?
+What is the expected outcome?
+If your feature request is related to a problem, include a description of what the problem is.
+> Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternative solutions or features you've considered.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Any other context or screenshots about the feature request here.